Ninu Kang (she/her)

 Perminder is a graduate of SFU and began her career providing direct services to victims of crime and counselling support to survivors of gender-based and sexual violence.
 Prior to joining EVA BC, she worked in various roles at MOSAIC where she developed and implemented programs that addressed the intersecting systems which create barriers for multiculturally diverse communities.
 Perminder uses the knowledge she gained from front line roles to inform the development of new projects and initiatives to support survivors and service providers and contributed multiple trainings, policies and best practices across sectors and nationally.

 Perminder brings her enthusiasm and expertise to the EVA BC team and supporting the development of the SHARP Workplaces program.

 Renee comes to EVA BC with a background in editing and operations coordination in a corporate setting.
 She is open to the continual learning required in the anti-violence sector and wants to help create a community where women are safe.

-She comes to work with enthusiasm because of the passion for gender equality and the kindness she finds from all the women she works with.
+She comes to work with enthusiasm because of the passion for gender equality and the kindness she finds from all the people she works with.

 In her spare time, Renee loves to cook, bake, read and spend time with her two best friends – her two cats.

 Samantha comes to EVA BC with a background in social sciences and humanities, focused on the impacts of political and economic decision-making on marginalized and vulnerable communities.
 She previously worked in the settlement sector providing leadership training for newcomers.

 At EVA BC, Sam is the coordinator for our Anti-Racism and Hate Response Training.
 She also is a key member of our communications team, building strategies and visual design.
 Sam brings a purposefully relational, anti-oppressive, anti-racist and inclusive lens to all her work.